 Skip to main content

 Delivery in SenderKit has two layers.
-A channel is the kind of message — email, SMS, or push.
+A channel is the kind of message — email, SMS, push, or web push.
 A provider is the service that actually delivers it — Postmark, Twilio, APNs, and so on.
 You build templates against channels; SenderKit routes each send to the right provider behind a single interface.

 Channels

-SenderKit supports three channels:
+SenderKit supports four channels:

 • email